blemale/scaffeine/README.md

 Browse the [API docs](https://www.javadoc.io/doc/com.github.blemale/scaffeine_3/latest/com/github/blemale/scaffeine.html) for the latest release.

-## Motivations
+## Motivation

 [Caffeine](https://github.com/ben-manes/caffeine) is an awesome Java caching library.
 It has an impressive [performance](https://github.com/ben-manes/caffeine/wiki/Benchmarks) and a neat Java 8 API.

-However the API does not play very well with Scala.
+However, the API does not play very well with Scala.
-So this is the thinner wrapper we can came with to make Caffeine easy and idiomatic to use in Scala.
+This thin wrapper makes Caffeine easy and idiomatic to use in Scala.

 ## API